sammi-turner/Arcolinux-DWM-Rice/README.md

 8. Open lxappearance and choose your preferred settings.

+9. Open nitrogen and choose your default wallpaper.

-9. Logout, then log back in.
+10. Logout, then log back in.